-Standards have been followed, subject to any departures disclosed and explained in the financial statements.

-• prepare the financial statements on the going concern basis unless it is inappropriate to presume that the charity will continue in business.
+- state whether applicable UK Accounting Standards have been followed, subject to any departures disclosed and explained in the financial statements. - prepare the financial statements on the going concern basis, unless it is inappropriate to presume that the company and the Group will continue in business.

-The trustees are responsible for keeping accounting records which disclose with reasonable accuracy the financial position of the charitable company at any time and which enable them to ensure that the financial statements comply with the Companies Act 2006, the Charities and Trustee Investment (Scotland) Act 2005, the Charities Accounts (Scotland) Regulations 2006 (as amended) and the provisions of the charity's constitution.
+Council is responsible for keeping adequate accounting records that are sufficient to show and explain the company's transactions and disclose with reasonable accuracy at any time, the financial position of the company and the Group and enable it to ensure that the financial statements comply with the Companies Act 2006 and the Trade Union and Labour Relations (Consolidation) Act 1992.

-The trustees are also responsible for safeguarding the assets of the charitable company and hence take all reasonable steps for the prevention and detection of fraud and any other irregularities.
+It is also responsible for safeguarding the assets of the company and the Group and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.